 Healthy body, healthy mind, healthy skin.
 It’s important for all of us to find healthy ways of managing stress, especially during these COVID-19 times.
 Meditating, exercising (also improves skin health also!), eating and sleeping well will help ease stress.
 Many people identify stress as a trigger for conditions like psoriasis, eczema and acne.
 Controlling stress will help control skin conditions like these.
 And if your skin is not behaving, seek advice from your dermatologist.

+So there they are, tips for healthy skin.
 If, after reading this, you are not sure what products you should be using, contact us to book your 10-minute complimentary consultation with our dermal clinician to discuss your skin type and skin needs so you can get started with your skin care routine.
 Chroma Dermatology have set in place multiple measures to optimise your safety during your onsite visits to us.
 We will discuss these with you when you contact us.

 The information contained in this blog post is intended as a guide only and should not substitute seeking medical attention.
-Please see your healthcare provider for more information on suitability of products, treatments or procedures.
+Please see your healthcare provider for more information on suitability of products, treatments or procedures